flongo/atpackager/doc/visitors.md

 # Check/Add dependencies: `CheckDependencies`

-Checks/adds the dependencies of all the source files of a package. __This is necessary to have dependencies actually fetched__ (by the use of visitors implementing `computeDependencies`).
+Checks/adds the dependencies of all the source files of a package.
+The dependencies are computed by calling the `computeDependencies` method of any visitor implementing it.

 __When__: `onBeforeOutputFileBuild`